dvillaj/dvillaj.github.com/_posts/2015-10-21-import-data-from-twitter.md

 ![png](/images/import-data-from-twitter/tweepy.png)

 [Twitter](https://twitter.com) provides an API that lets you download data from this social network.
-To do this we will use python and the library [tweepy](https://github.com/tweepy/tweepy).
+To do this we will use python and the [tweepy](https://github.com/tweepy/tweepy) library.

 The aim is to retrieve tweets related with the word 'NoSQL' and store them in a file for later analysis.